Filed under: Fall / Quick Breads

 Method

 • In a frying pan set the butter over medium low heat.
 Cook as it melts, then sputters and bubbles until little brown bits appear at the bottom.
 Stir while it browns fully - but don't let the brown bits turn black.
 Transfer to a heatproof bowl.
+Add 2 teaspoons of the apple pie spices - this will bloom them so the flavor will be stronger.

 Make the dough